Bogdanp/molten/docs/source/guide.rst

       return middleware

-Middleware are just functions that are expected to take the next handler in line as a parameter and return a new handler function so here our middleware takes the request handler as a parameter and returns a new handler that either raises a 403 error or executes the request handler based on the value of the ``Authorization`` header.
+Middleware are just functions that are expected to take the next handler in line as a parameter and return a new handler function.

+Here, our middleware takes the request handler as a parameter and returns a new handler that either raises a 403 error or executes the request handler based on the value of the ``Authorization`` header.

 If we then add that middleware to our app:

 .. code-block:: python